tensorflow/docs/site/en/api_docs/python/tf/image/sample_distorted_bounding_box.md

     width / height within this range.
 * <b>`area_range`</b>: An optional list of `floats`.
 Defaults to `[0.05, 1]`.
-    The cropped area of the image must contain a fraction of the supplied image within in this range.
+    The cropped area of the image must contain a fraction of the supplied image within this range.
 * <b>`max_attempts`</b>: An optional `int`.
 Defaults to `100`.
     Number of attempts at generating a cropped region of the image of the specified constraints.
 After `max_attempts` failures, return the